 Third Thursday Digital Learning Series

 Third Thursday sessions educate those new to the bullying prevention field and sharpen the skills of those who are experienced in this vital area.
-Webinars will cover essential topics including student safety and well-being skills, social-emotional wellness, cyberspace, and more.
+Webinars cover essential topics, including student safety and well-being skills, social-emotional wellness, cyberspace, and more.
 View Third Thursday page for recorded sessions.

 Act 26 Requirements

 CSS can perform several Act 26 duties including data collection, assisting schools in meeting the requirements of Act 26, and providing resources to educators on a variety of programs and issues.

 The Safe Schools Act of 1995 (Act 26) was amended in 1997 (Act 30) to mandate annual reporting of all incidents of violence, weapons, alcohol, drugs and tobacco possession to the Department of Education.
 Local education agencies also are required to develop a Memorandum of Understanding with local law enforcement agencies and provide for other procedural safeguards to enhance school safety.
 Another amendment to Act 26 (Act 36 of 1999) empowers schools to acquire the tools and resources needed to develop and enhance safe learning environments.